Earthwar: Plot

-United Planets Ambassador Relnic summons Mon-El, Ultra Boy, Wildfire and Dawnstar to Weber's World to protect a diplomatic conference between the U.P. and the Dominion, while many of their fellow Legionnaires battle the Resource Raiders on and above Earth.
-The sudden dual crisis prevents Science Police officer Shvaughn Erin from informing the team that one of its enemies has escaped imprisonment.
-The Legion prevails over the Raiders, only to discover that they were advance scouts preceding a Khundian invasion of Earth.
+United Planets Ambassador Relnic summons Mon-El, Ultra Boy, Wildfire, and Dawnstar to Weber's World to protect a diplomatic conference between the U.P. and the Dominion, while many of their fellow Legionnaires battle the Resource Raiders on and above Earth.
+The crisis prevents Science Police officer Shvaughn Erin from informing the team that one of its enemies has escaped imprisonment.
+The Legion prevails over the Raiders, only to discover that they were scouts preceding a Khund invasion of Earth.
 While the team struggles against the massive invasion fleet, Superboy, Element Lad, Sun Boy and Colossal Boy take the fight to Khundia (the Khund homeworld), where they learn that the Khund warlord Garlak is being telepathically manipulated by an outside force – which they trace back to Weber's World.

 The Legionnaires prevent a pair of assassins from killing the Dominion diplomatic delegation at Weber's World, but it is only one in a series of events seemingly designed to disrupt the peace conference.
-When Relnic and the Dominators suddenly vanish without a trace, the Legionnaires decide to return to Earth.
+When Relnic and the Dominators suddenly vanish, the Legionnaires decide to return to Earth.
 Along the way, they locate a space station and discover the missing Dominators, who inform them that Relnic is a Dark Circle agent.
-Meanwhile, the Khundian fleet penetrates the U.P. defenses and lands on Earth, with both the regular Legion and the Legion of Substitute Heroes unable to stop them.
+Meanwhile, the Khund fleet penetrates the U.P. defenses and lands on Earth, with both the regular Legion and the Legion of Substitute Heroes unable to stop them.
 As the Khunds approach Legion Headquarters, the only ones remaining to defend the complex are the four Legionnaires who were forced to retire upon marriage: Lightning Lad, Saturn Girl, Bouncing Boy and Duo Damsel.
-After the four of them successfully defend Legion HQ, Saturn Girl telepathically probes one of the Khundish commanders, learning that reinforcements sent by the Dark Circle are approaching the planet.
-Officer Erin fends off Khundian troops at Science Police HQ with the assistance of Karate Kid, who returns from the 20th century.
+After the four of them defend Legion HQ, Saturn Girl telepathically probes one of the Khund commanders, learning that reinforcements sent by the Dark Circle are approaching the planet.
+Shvaughn Erin fends off Khund troops at Science Police HQ with the assistance of Karate Kid, who returns from the 20th century.